How to Improve Your Credit Score

 What Negatively Impacts Your Credit The Most?

-Late mortgage payments are going to be a huge problem for you if you are applying for a mortgage.
-Whatever you do, pay your mortgage in time even if it is a partial payment.
+Late mortgage payments are going to be a huge problem for you if you are applying for another mortgage.
+This is the one payment that matters the most.
+Whatever you do, pay your mortgage on time even if it is a partial payment.

 High credit card balances (revolving credit) also negatively impact your scores.
 It looks like you are over leveraged.
-Below we will describe how you should deal with this.
+Below we will describe how you should deal with this and our technique in this area will really help to improve your credit scores.

-Many recent credit inquiries and activities will also have a negative impact.
-When mortgage lenders and auto companies are running your credit too often.
+Recent credit inquiries and activities will also have a negative impact on your scores.
+When mortgage lenders and auto companies are running your credit too often, it will trigger the credit agencies to make adjustments to your scores.
 If you open many credit cards, in a short period of time that is also viewed as a negative.

 - Account Number